Bar Charts¶

 Bar charts encode values as lengths measured from a common baseline, which makes them one of the most fundamental tools for comparison; this family includes horizontal bar charts and vertical column charts.
 Horizontal bars are especially good for ranking categories with long labels, while vertical columns are especially good for showing change over simple time steps.

 Dataface bar charts use a small set of top-level shorthand fields together with style.
-By default, style.orientation is auto: Dataface picks vertical for time-series, numeric-bin, and short-label categorical bars, and horizontal for long-name categorical bars whose labels won't fit side-by-side horizontally.
-Set style.orientation: vertical or style.orientation: horizontal to lock in a specific orientation regardless of label length.
+By default, style.orientation is auto: Dataface picks horizontal for categorical x (nominal/string labels) and vertical for continuous x (temporal, quantitative, date-like ordinal, or time-unit bucketed).
+The rule is type-driven, not viewport-driven — orientation reflects what the data is, not how wide the chart happens to be.
+Set style.orientation: vertical or style.orientation: horizontal to lock in a specific orientation.
 See Axis Labels — Smart Layout for how the engine picks orientation and label tilt automatically when style.orientation is left at its default.

 A chart's control surface is the full set of authored properties available on a single chart.
 In Dataface, that surface is primarily top-level chart fields plus a typed style object.